MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configurations.md

 ## The One-Box Basic Configuration

 With one-box configurations, as the name suggests, everything runs on a single machine and set-up is a breeze.
 This configuration is useful when you want to explore what it is to operationalize R analytics using R Server.
-It is perfect for testing, proof-of-concepts, and small-scale prototyping.
+It is perfect for testing, proof-of-concepts, and small-scale prototyping, but is not appropriate for production usage.

+This configuration includes an operationalization front-end and back-end on the same machine.
+It relies on the default local SQLite database.
+The front-end owns stateless business logic and can communicate with the back-ends and the database.
+The back-end manages stateful R Shells, which are????

 Setup R Server for operationalization with an R Server with a _one-box configuration_:
  + [How to configure on Windows]()